phidatahq/phidata/README.md

 ### Phidata is a toolkit for building high-quality, reliable data products.

-Our goal is to create high quality tables, metrics and dashboards that can be used for analytics and machine learning.
+Our goal is to create high quality tables, metrics and dashboards that can be used for Analytics and ML.

 Features:
-1. Define your data products as code.
+- Define your data products as code.
-2. Build a data platform with dev and prd environments.
+- Build a data platform with dev and prd environments.
-3. Manage tables as python objects and build a data lake as code.
+- Manage tables as python objects and build a data lake as code.
-4. Run Airflow and Superset locally on docker and production on aws.
+- Run Airflow and Superset locally on docker and production on aws.
-5. Manage everything in 1 codebase using engineering best practices.
+- Manage everything in 1 codebase using engineering best practices.

+More Information:
-**Website**: <a href="https://phidata.com" target="_blank">phidata.com</a>
+- **Website**: <a href="https://phidata.com" target="_blank">phidata.com</a>

-**Documentation**: <a href="https://docs.phidata.com" target="_blank">https://docs.phidata.com</a>
+- **Documentation**: <a href="https://docs.phidata.com" target="_blank">https://docs.phidata.com</a>

-**Chat**: <a href="https://discord.gg/4MtYHHrgA8" target="_blank">discord</a>
+- **Chat**: <a href="https://discord.gg/4MtYHHrgA8" target="_blank">Discord</a>

 ---

 ## Quick start

-Phidata is designed to build data products, so lets build example data products using cryptocurrency data.
+This guide shows how to run Airflow, Superset, Jupyter and Postgres locally on docker.

 To following along, you need: